 Your employer must provide a pension scheme that meets the legal requirements

-- Provided you meet the Eligibility Criteria, as defined on the Employee Guidance page, and your employer hasn't already provided you with a pension scheme, they will need to provide one that you can join.
+- If your employer hasn't already provided you with a pension scheme, they will need to provide one that you can join.
 They can do this by working with a private Pension Provider and setting up a pension scheme with them.
 If they don't set up a scheme directly with a Pension Provider, they will need to register with Your Island Pension (YIP) which is a scheme the States of Guernsey has set up with the Sovereign Pension Services (CI) Limited.
 YIP is separate from any other States of Guernsey function, so it is completely independent from, and not linked in any way to the State Pension.

 - If you already have a personal pension that you are paying into and it meets the legal requirements (officially known as an Approbated Pension Scheme), you can ask your employer to contribute to this instead.
 It is up to your employer whether they decide to use the pension scheme that you are already paying into, or one that they have set up on your behalf.
 If they agree to use your pension scheme your Pension Provider will be able to provide you with documents to show that it meets the legal requirements and give you information on what you and your employer need to do.